-It’s natural to have questions before making that appointment.
+It’s natural to have questions before making an appointment for a vision test.
 Your eye care is important to us, so we answered some of the most common ones for you.

 You may have received a vision screening at work or at school years ago.
-Maybe you had a screening when you renewed your driver’s license.
+Maybe you had a visual screening test when you renewed your driver’s license.

 This is not the same as a comprehensive eye exam.
 A screening is usually performed by volunteers, a school nurse, or a DMV employee and will last only a few minutes.